-The fact that many Americans don’t think either presidential candidate will be able to fix our economy means they’re no longer hoping for improvement on that front.
+The fact that many Americans don’t think either presidential candidate will be able to fix our economy means they’re no longer hoping for an improvement on that front.
 In other words, they’re losing hope in the government’s ability to provide a good life for its people.
 It seems the so-called Protestant Work Ethic that encouraged our parents and grandparents to live right and work hard as the best way to achieve prosperity is no longer reliable.
-There are untold numbers of right living, hard working middle class Americans who are finding it increasingly difficult stay even, and as for getting ahead, forget about it.
+There are untold numbers of right living, hard-working middle-class Americans who are finding it increasingly difficult to stay even, and as for getting ahead, forget about it.

 Don’t Blame Me

 You can’t blame them.
 For several years now the truth about the state of our economy has been strangely missing from the national discourse.
 We’re so used to being told things are better than they actually are, we no longer know what to believe.